cedar-ave/ado-release-notes-from-query/README.md

 # To automate publication with a VSTS build or release
 Add VSTS build or release steps that:
 - Build and execute the solution
-- Run the script that outputs the notes in a format of your choice
+- Run the script that outputs the notes in a format of your choice ([this script](run.ps1) includes commands)
 - Publish the artifact on the server

+### What the `output/start.txt` is for
+For the script to output successfully, an `output` directory is required inside the parent directory.
+An empty directory cannot be stored in Git. `start.txt` is a blank file to allow the `output` directory to be cloned.

 # To build locally
 Open the solution in Visual Studio and click **Start**.
 For future reference if needed, this creates an **.exe** in `LeadAndCycle/bin/default`.